 Research Initiative for Scientific Enhancement (RISE)

-The RISE program at Barry University offers support for unique student development activities, which includes an introductory summer Research Beginnings Workshop, Building Foundations in Research (BFoRe) through on-campus faculty mentored research experiences, Summer Research Experiences (SRE), professional presentations at Barry and at scientific meetings, tutoring and time-management workshops, and graduate school workshops.
-The RISE program also supports the Research Opportunities and Directions in Science (ROADS) club to encourage freshmen and sophomores to become active in biomedical science research.
+The RISE program at Barry University offers support for unique undergraduate student research education activities, which includes an introductory summer Research Beginnings Workshop, Building Foundations in Research (BFoRe) through on-campus faculty mentored research experiences, Summer Research Experiences (SRE), problem-based learning course enrollment professional presentations at Barry and at scientific meetings, tutoring and time-management workshops, and graduate school preparedness.
+The RISE program also supports the Research Opportunities and Directions in Science (ROADS) club to encourage freshmen and sophomores to become engaged in biomedical science research.